 Plastic window films can provide hundreds of dollars in energy savings each year, in hot climates.
-Other advantages: films can also cut glare and reduce furniture fading and, in some cases, winter heat loss…
+Other advantages: films can also cut glare and reduce furniture fading and, in some cases, heat loss in the heating season…

-But pay attention to their quality and their possible side-effects: some of them reflect indoor light at night, and block out views.
-Take into account their appearance.
+But pay attention to their quality and the possible side-effects: some plastic fimes reflect indoor light at night, and block out views.
+Take into consideration their appearance.

 Best types of reflective and non-Reflective window films

 Windows films are not all created equal.
 Just be aware with the type of window film.

 Tinted films are inexpensive but very ineffective at blocking solar heat.

 The best solar control window films are low-e spectrally-selective and provide a virtually invisible appearance.
 They are the best for energy savings, and can control up to 75% of visible light transmission.
 Since they are virtually invisible, they can be a great aesthetic option.

 Low-e non-spectrally-selective films are less expensive.
 They too can be a good choice for energy improvements, but are less effective than the spectrally-selective films.

 Reflective silver window films – with a reflective appearance – are a good choice for solar heat gains control, but are not “neutral” (a few manufacturers are offering dual-reflective windows films, intended to be reflective on the outside and low-reflection on the inside).

 Reflective silver window films provide solar heat control and daytime privacy (but not nighttime privacy)